maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 ## Markdown 101

 The basics of Markdown's formatting syntax are very easy to learn by the examples of it in action at the [Markdown](https://daringfireball.net/projects/markdown/basics) documententation.
-You can practice Markdown using the web application [Dingus](https://daringfireball.net/projects/markdown/dingus) that allows you to practice writing your own Markdown-formatted text, and then translate it to HTML live at the application.
+You can practice Markdown using the web application [Dingus](https://daringfireball.net/projects/markdown/dingus) that allows you to practice writing your own Markdown-formatted text, and then translate it to HTML live.